Skip to content

 Several things to notice:

 Services are the containers you want to run.
-Each service can either build from a Dockerfile or pull a pre-built image from a registry.
+Each service can either build from a local Dockerfile (as web does here) or pull a pre-built image from a registry (as database does).

 Terminal window